Updating & running your Flow

 Updating your Flow

 Once you build a new Flow for the first time, you'll see a button to "Run Flow" in the top right corner of the navigation bar (in blue).
-This will simultaneously create a live version of this Flow, and run your Flow for the first time.
+This will simultaneously publish the Flow, and run the Flow for the first time.

-While editing your Flow, you can either click the blue "Update Live" button (top right) to promote your edits to the live version of the Flow.
-You can also discard your pending changes using that option in the dropdown menu.
-Your edits will not be set as the live version of the Flow until you (or a collaborator) choose to do so.
+While editing your Flow, you can click the blue "Publish Flow" button (top right) to publish your edits.
+Your edits will not be used in any Flow run until you (or a collaborator) click the “Publish Flow” button.

 Running your Flow